khaliun20/battleship_game/README.md

 ## Overview
 This is a console-based battleship game!
 Given a 10x20 board, each player must place 10 ships before starting the game.
 To win the game, a player must sink all of opponents ships.

-In addition to the traditional features of the battleship game, this game has 2 more interesting functionalities!
+There are two versions of the game built.
+The first version only allows opponents to fire each other's boards.
+The second version has two more functionalities that are described below.

 1. A player can move their ship position anytime during the game even if the ship is partially/fully sunk!
 This feature is there to keep the opponent confused!
 2. A player can scan the opponent's board around a specific point.
 This allows the player to gain more insights into the opponent's ship positions.